dillonkearns/incrementalelm.com/content/tips/relentless-tiny-habits.md

 If your build server is very slow, then you won't build a habit of refactoring as soon as you see the opportunity.
 If you don't have unit tests, then you won't build the habit of changing your underlying data types to better reflect your domain.
 If setting up a unit test is cumbersome then you won't write tests.

-Anything that increases confidence or otherwise reduces friction to making changes is a [keystone habit](https://jamesclear.com/keystone-habits).
+Anything that increases confidence or otherwise reduces friction to making changes is a [[keystone habit]].
 That is, getting in the habit of improving your feedback loops and safety nets will enable you and your team to build other good habits faster.
 Keystone habits are a key ingredient to Relentless, Tiny Habits.

 ## The Core Habits